 No Lightning Bolt

-I wish I could point to a single moment when I "switched altars" or whatever.
+I wish I could point to a single moment when I switched altars.
 I can't.
 There was no lightning bolt.
 No heavenly voice.
 Just a slow, grinding realization over about six months of recovery that the thing I'd been giving my life to was killing me, and the God I'd been ignoring was the only one who'd been consistently offering me life.

 I wanted that to be the heaviest thing.
 I wanted God to carry more weight than the cravings.
 And for the first time, sitting in that terrible plastic chair, I meant it.